West Cornwall · TR17 · Cornwall Council West

 Why Marazion is its own job.

-The whole town centre is within the Conservation Area and the AONB; views to and from St Michael's Mount are a material planning consideration on most schemes.
+In Marazion the planning picture is specific: the whole town centre is within the Conservation Area and the AONB; views to and from St Michael's Mount are a material planning consideration on most schemes.
 Roof pitches, ridge heights and seaward elevations are tightly controlled.
 For planning application specifically, parts of Marazion sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Marazion drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Marazion project as a TR17-area job first — not a generic Cornwall job with a postcode bolted on.
+That local reading is what makes a Marazion (TR17) project different from a generic Cornwall scheme — and is the whole reason we work this way.
+On 1960s bungalows on Green Lane in particular — the kind you'll also find toward Penzance — the planning application brief always has to read the existing fabric first.

 Planning note